-14. How will the school support my child's social, emotional and mental health development?
+14. How will the school support my child's social, emotional and mental health (SEMH) development?

 At Ely St John's, we take the emotional well-being and mental health of our pupils very seriously and we are continuously seeking to develop our provision and knowledge in this area.
-Our Mental Health Champions for the school are John Henson (Head Teacher), Sharon Turner (Y3/4 Class Teacher and Mental Health Leader) and Amy Grant (Y2 Class Teacher and Mental Health Leader).
+Our Mental Health Champions for the school are John Henson (Head Teacher) and Amy Grant (Y2 Class Teacher, with training in Mental Health).